 2. Utilize Gamification

 Gamification is a way to tie together many of the components millennials are seeking in training and in work.
-At the core, gamification helps provide meaning and context to the training.
+At the core, it helps provide meaning and context to the training.
 Employees become more engaged in training when they feel like a character playing a central role in a game.
-Many people resist the idea of gamification due to fears of unnecessary costs, but when done well, gamification doesn’t need the budget of a Michael Bay movie.
+Many people resist the idea of gamification due to fears of unnecessary costs, but when done well, gamification doesn't need the budget of a Michael Bay movie.
 When I was growing up, some of my favorite books were the Choose Your Own Adventure series.
 That was likely my first experience to gamification through the low-cost medium of a book.

 3. Provide Feedback

 Millennials are interested in knowing how much progress they're making in developing their skills and career.
 This likely ties in with the generation that grew up on video games that made you constantly aware of your progress within the game.
 Younger workers today want to improve in their work roles and get actionable feedback from supervisors.
 Help millennials grow through providing feedback on a consistent basis.
 Feedback can come from the training or an employee resource group.

 While using the site Treehouse to learn coding this year, I wasn’t surprised when they rolled out a progress feature to better track learning across the site.
 Whether people are consciously aware of it or not, we all want a measure of progress in our lives.

 4. Deliver Training That Has Meaning

 All training that is required should have a meaning beyond just "needing to know" something.
 Millennials, and humans in general, are meaning seekers.
 It's not enough to know what you should learn, but also why you should learn it.
 A recent consumer trend report from Ford confirms the increase in meaning seeking consumers.

 Without a reason for doing something, it is hard to become inspired to take action.
 Ideally, the reason "why" should be in the interest of the learner as well as the organization.
 If discovering and communicating the reason why the training is important, perhaps you should question why the training was created at all.